 Sharks hire Ryan Warsofsky as new head coach

-General manager Mike Grier announced Thursday that Warsofsky will become the 11th head coach in franchise history.
-He will be formally introduced at a news conference Monday.
+General manager Mike Grier announced that Warsofsky will become the 11th head coach in franchise history.
+He will be formally introduced at a news conference.

 “His track record of success at nearly every level of hockey as a head and assistant coach speaks for itself,” Grier said in a statement.
 “Ryan knows our existing group well, has the respect of the players who he will be working with, and will be a great teacher for the young players who will be joining our organization.”